AaronBunch/MazeSolver/README.md

    the solutions and solution_lengths attributes contain only the successful attempts.
 So use the progress indicator to choose n for this method.

+6. to_graph(return_graph=False): Converts the maze to a networkx graph, and stores this as the attribute, G.

+7. solve_graph(print_solution=True, return_solution=False): Use with
+   to_graph().
+Returns the shortest path from start to destination marked on the original maze.

 ## Attributes
 1. original_maze:  This is available as soon as a maze is loaded with get_maze(filename).